zulip/zulip/docs/development/test-install.md

 ### Test an install

-The `test-install` tooling takes a distribution release name (e.g. "focal" or "bionic"), the path to an unpacked release directory or tarball, and then any of the normal options you want to pass down into the installer.
+The `test-install` tooling takes a distribution release name (e.g. "focal"), the path to an unpacked release directory or tarball, and then any of the normal options you want to pass down into the installer.